Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 Expected Outcomes:

-- Turnover rate: Typically drops 8β15 percentage points within 12 months
+- Turnover rate: Drops 8–15 percentage points within 12 months

-The Action: For every voluntary separation, conduct a structured exit interview covering compensation, management, growth opportunities, work environment, and work-life balance.
+For every voluntary separation, conduct a structured exit interview covering compensation, management quality, growth opportunities, and work-life balance.

 Strategy 3: Monthly EBITDA Review with Variance Analysis

-The Action: Build a simple monthly P&L that calculates EBITDA margin automatically.
+Build a simple monthly P&L that calculates EBITDA margin automatically.
 Compare to prior month and prior year same month.
-Investigate any margin compression > 1.5 points.
+Investigate any margin compression greater than 1.5 points.

 Early warning system: A business that checks EBITDA monthly catches margin erosion at -2 points.
-A business that checks annually finds out at -8 points β when itβs much harder to reverse.
+A business that checks annually finds out at -8 points — when it is much harder to reverse.

-The 13-Week Cash Flow Forecast: Build a rolling 13-week cash flow projection.
+Build a rolling 13-week cash flow projection.
 Each week, update actuals and reforecast the next 13 weeks.
-This gives you visibility 3 months out β enough time to act before a liquidity problem becomes a crisis.

 Key metrics to track weekly: